nicolefdear/nicolefdear.github.io/pubs.md

 Blantyre, Malawi.
 Malar J. 2018;17(1):229. doi: 10.1186/s12936-018-2375-5.

 Check out my [Google Scholar Profile][complete-list] for a complete list of publications.
-If you have questions or would like a pdf copy of any article, send me an email!
+If you have questions or would like a pdf copy of any article, send me an email by clicking the envelope icon!

 [complete-list]: https://scholar.google.com/citations?user=Dj4m8eAAAAAJ&hl=en&oi=ao